 no cutting, editing, alteration or adaptation of any Film shall be permitted.

-no Screening shall be permitted from a copy of a Film other than a copyright-fee-paid copy of a Film in DVD or Blu-Ray format available from retail outlets in the Territory .
+no Screening shall be permitted from a copy of a Film, other than a copyright-fee-paid copy of a Film in DVD or Blu-Ray format available from retail outlets in the Territory or as broadcasted on terrestrial TV channels.

 no Screenings shall be permitted under this Licence if one of the main purposes or activities of the Licensee is the Screening of Films.